by Kelsey Bolar

 “I have friends in school who are transgender and I know when they are struggling to come out or deciding to come out, I was there supporting them,” she said.
 “And when they were freshly out, I was caring towards them.
 I was never rude or disrespectful.”

 But the situation in sports has “nothing to do with their gender identity and how they feel,” Selina said.
 “It has to do with what is right and what is fair in athletics.”

 Looking forward to her senior year, Selina said she hopes to run track in college.
 She referred to the long jump event as her “safe haven” where “the results were fair no matter what, because it was girls competing against girls.”

 “But now, unfortunately,” she said with a disappointed look on her face, “one of those athletes has started to compete in long jump.
 So now none of my events are safe.”

 – – –

-Kelsey Bolar is a senior writer and producer at The Daily Signal and a senior policy analyst at Independent Women’s Forum.
+Kelsey Bolar is a senior news producer at The Daily Signal and co-host of “Problematic Women,” a podcast.